amnn/interview-talk/Problems.md

    d.
 “PR”

 2. Given *any* word, how can you decide whether it can be made or not?

 * * *

+# Lilypad Lunacy

+Eleven lily pads are numbered from 0 to 10.
+A frog starts on pad 0 and wants to get to pad 10.
+At each jump, the frog can move forward by one or two pads, so there are many ways it can get to pad 10.
+For example, it can make 10 jumps of one pad, 1111111111, or five jumps of two pads, 22222, or go 221212 or 221122, and so on.
+We'll call each of these ways different, even if the frog takes the same jumps in a different order.

+How many different ways are there of getting from 0 to 10?

+* * *